 Caring for Othonna Ice Plants

-Othonna makes an excellent ground cover and also thrives in rock gardens or even containers.
+Othonna makes an excellent groundcover and also thrives in rock gardens or even containers.
 Once established, ‘Little Pickles’ is fairly drought tolerant.
-It is suited to USDA zones 6-9 and, in some cases, even into zone 5.
-Blooming in mid-spring through the fall, Othonna should be planted in full sun in well-draining soil.
+It is suited to USDA zones 6 to 9 and, in some cases, even into zone 5.
+Blooming in midspring through the fall, Othonna should be planted in full sun in well-draining soil.
 It does not like wet feet, particularly during winter months, so good drainage is crucial.

-If your Othonna is looking peaked, you can fertilize with low nitrogen fertilizer 1-2 times during the growing season; otherwise, there is no need for any specific Othonna plant care.
+If your Othonna is looking peaked, you can fertilize with low nitrogen fertilizer one or two times during the growing season; otherwise, there is no need for any specific Othonna plant care.

 ‘Little Pickles’ seeds are sterile, so propagation is accomplished by spreading leaves atop the soil.
-New plants should be well established after 5-6 weeks.
+New plants should be well established after five to six weeks.